asm-products/dreiser/README.md

 ## Tech Stack

 We use Clojure and PostgreSQL on server-side, ClojureScript and Om on the client-side.
-Dreiser is web based application with very traditional architecture.
+Dreiser is web based application with traditional architecture.

 ## Other tools